Radcliffe report

 The Report of the Committee on the Working of the Monetary System (commonly known as The Radcliffe Report) is a report published in 1959 about monetary policy and the workings of the Bank of England.
 It is named after its chairman, Cyril Radcliffe, 1st Viscount Radcliffe.
 The report started collecting evidence in 1957 and was the result of dissatisfaction with the workings of monetary policy in the 1950s.
-It still today remains an important reference document on the Bank of England.
+It is still an important reference document on the Bank of England.

 Context of creation

-Monetary theory made progress after the interwar years but was disrupted by the war.
-After the second world war, the context was adequate to start rethinking how to run monetary policy and this is when the Radcliffe Committee was set up.
+Monetary theory made progress after the interwar period but was disrupted by the Second World War.
+After the war, the context was adequate to start rethinking how to run monetary policy, and so the Radcliffe Committee was set up.
 The committee was composed of Lord Radcliffe, Professor Cairncross, Sir Oliver Franks, Viscount Harcourt, W. E. Jones, Professor Sayers, Sir Reginald Verdon Smith, George Woodcock and Sir John Woods.

 Contents

-The 339-pages report reviews British monetary policy since 1931 to give recommendations.
-The report downplays the importance of keeping money supply within strict limits as well the importance of monetary policy.
-The report generally was a way to get more control over the Bank of England, suggesting for example to let the Chancellor of the Exchequer to announce changes in Bank rate instead of the Bank of England.
+The 339-page report reviewed British monetary policy since 1931 and gave recommendations.
+The report downplayed the importance of keeping money supply within strict limits, as well the importance of monetary policy.
+In general, the report was a device for the government to get more control over the Bank of England, such as by suggesting that the Chancellor of the Exchequer be allowed to announce changes in the bank rate instead of the Bank of England.